ioBroker/ioBroker.js-controller/README.md

 If an array with fieldnames from native is defined in io-package.json as common.protectedNative the ioBroker system will sort these fields out when the object is read.
 Only the adapter itself is allowed to read the full object.

+It is best practice to add the field names of encrypted fields to the protectedNative array too to make sure the fields stay protected (even if encrypted).
+Only let other adapters read your encrypted values if there is a need to (e.g. inter-adapter-operability)

 #### Define Adapter dependencies to other adapters
 **Feature status:** Stable